Evangelical Church of the Augsburg Confession in Romania: 20th century

 The Lutheran German minority was highly persecuted during the communist era.
 The church activities were surveyed by the Securitate, its school system and the diaconal institutions were dismantled.
 This resulted in an increasing emigration of members.
 After the 1989 revolution (and the opening of the borders), many Germans left the country, which decimated the number of members in the church.

 Since 1994 female ordination is allowed.

+The church, which had 190,000 members in 1945, now has only 14,000.
+Several homes for the elderly have been established, places for encounter and meetings have been created, and religious education and youth work have been re-organized.